Military coups in Argentina

 In Argentina, there were seven coups d'état during the 20th century: in 1930, 1943, 1955, 1962, 1966, 1976, and 1981.
 The first four established interim dictatorships, while the fifth and sixth established dictatorships of permanent type on the model of a bureaucratic-authoritarian state.
 The latter two conducted a Dirty War in the line of state terrorism, in which human rights were systematically violated and there were tens of thousands of forced disappearances.

 In the 53 years since the first military coup in 1930, until the last dictatorship fell in 1983, the military ruled the country for 25 years, imposing 14 dictators under the title of "president", one every 1.7 years on average.
-In that period, the democratically elected governments (radicals, peronists and radical-developmentalists) were interrupted by coups.
+In that period, the democratically elected governments (radicals, Peronists and radical-developmentalists) were interrupted by coups.

 Coup of 6 September 1930

 General José Félix Uriburu started a series of coups and military dictatorship that would extend until 1983.

 The military coup of September 6, 1930 was led by General José Félix Uriburu and overthrew president Hipólito Yrigoyen of the Radical Civic Union, who had been democratically elected to exercise his second term in 1928.
 In an unprecedented move, Uriburu also dissolved Parliament.
 Paradoxically, General Uriburu had been one of the organizers of the Revolution of the Park, a civic-military uprising that gave rise to the Radical Civic Union.

 On September 10, Uriburu was recognized as the "interim" president of the nation by the Supreme Court by the agreement that led to the doctrine of de facto governments and that would be used to legitimize all other military coups.

 Following a trend which was repeated in future coups, Uriburu appointed a civilian as head of the Ministry of Economy, José S. Pérez, who had links with the large landowners and the more conservative factions.

-The military leadership established a fascist government and, for drafting the first proclamation, appointed the writer Leopoldo Lugones.
+The military leadership established a corporatist government and, for drafting the first proclamation, appointed the writer Leopoldo Lugones.
 Lugones had joined the fascist cause in 1924 by giving a speech called "The Hour of the Sword", where he declared the deterioration of democracy, its instability and its evolution towards demagoguery.
 One of Uriburu's first initiatives was to establish an illegal repressive state structure, creating a "special section" of the police which could be used to systematically torture his opponents and which was the first such police division to use the picana, originally for cattle, against its victims.

 When Uriburu was unable to shore up the necessary political support to fully establish his fascist political regime, he called elections, but decided to prohibit the participation of the Radical Civic Union.
 The reinstituation of democracy was false, restricted and controlled by the Armed Forces.
 This electoral fraud gave rise to a period of conservative, corrupt governments which was dubbed the "Infamous Decade".

 On February 20, 1932, General Uriburu handed over power to General Agustín P. Justo, the true force behind the coup who, although involved in the coup, wanted a democratic and limited government.